Kenya National Park Fees & Permits

 There is no limit on the allowed amount of visitors in KWS parks, so you won't have to worry about being denied at the gate.
 We recommend purchasing each permit one day before entering a park.
 This allows you to adjust your itinerary on the go, and remain flexible in case of travel delays.

-While the process of arranging permits ahead of time may seem complicated at first, it will speed things up significantly once you enter the national parks.
+While arranging permits ahead of time may seem complicated at first, it will speed things up significantly once you enter the national parks.

 National Park fees for KWS areas